jingcqu/Coasters/README.md

 ## Decription

-A Reactive Web application using the Spring Framework, WebFlux and ReactJS Generates statistics on the student’s course work given user input: Student would \ enter grades so far, set criteria for certain letter grades and they can see the wiggle \ room they have for future assignments
+A Reactive Web application using the Spring Framework, WebFlux and ReactJS Generates statistics on the student’s course work given user input: Student would <br /> enter grades so far, set criteria for certain letter grades and they can see the wiggle <br /> room they have for future assignments
 Also See grade distribution for the class / Teacher